 Keeping thing simple is key in today’s digital world, your email address or username is often your first impression.
-Don’t give the hiring manager a reason to question your professionalism before they even meet you so therefore learn to be simple as possible with your email and usernames.
+Don’t give the hiring manager a reason to question your professionalism before they even meet you .
+Keep your email address and username simple and professional.

-Projecting professionalism goes beyond your email address and username dressing also play an important role.
-Dress in a manner that would not divert the attention of your employer from your professional competence to been focus on your dress patterns and ensure to use colors that would not be reactive to harsh light.
+Projecting professionalism goes beyond your email address and username, dressing also play an important role.
+Dress in a manner that would not divert the attention of your employer from your professional competence to your dress patterns.
+Ensure to use colors that would not be reactive to harsh light.

-This goes to prove how organized you are so ensuring that the space is clean before embarking on a video call check out for lightings and if possible, sit in front of a blank background, so that you remain the focal point.
-Please that the color of your backdrop can also help determine what to wear for a virtual interview
+This goes to prove how organized you are so ensuring that the space is clean before embarking on a video call.
+Check out for lighting, if possible sit in front of a blank background so that you remain the focal point.
+Please ensure that color of your backdrop does not contrast with your outfit

-Since you would be judge base on what you they see and what is said so ensure that your words are clear and understandable convey confidence through your body language.
-Sit up straight, smile, and keep the camera at eye level to avoid looking up or down.
-Research shows that employers are more likely to remember what you said if you maintain eye contact, so be sure to keep your eyes focused on the camera—not the screen image of the hiring manager—as you converse.
+Since you would be judge base on what you they see and what is said so ensure that your words are clear and understandable.
+Convey confidence through your body language; Sit up straight, smile, and keep the camera at eye level to avoid looking up or down.
+Research shows that employers are more likely to remember what you said if you maintain eye contact.
+Be sure to keep your eyes focused on the camera—not the screen image of the hiring manager—as you converse.

 Virtual interviews come with a slew of distractions you wouldn’t normally have to deal with when you travel into an employer’s office.
 Be sure to do what you can to eliminate these potential interruptions on your end prior to beginning the video call.